mosip/documentation/docs/Biometric-SDK-API-Specification.md

 Status Code	|Status Message	|Scenario
 ----- |----- |-----
-2XX (range 200 to 299)	|OK |When everything is Okay 401	|Invalid Input Parameter - %s	|When data provided as input is invalid. (eg. Invalid Input Parameter - Gallery - FIR) 402	|Missing Input Parameter - %s	|When data required as input is missing. (eg. Missing Input Parameter - Probe - FIR) 403	|Quality check of Biometric data failed	|When data provided is valid but quality check cannot be performed 404	|Biometrics not found in CBEFF	|When there is no data found in the input CBEFF 405	|Matching of Biometric data failed	|When data provided is valid, but matching cannot be performed
+2XX (range 200 to 299)	|OK |When everything is Okay 401	|Invalid Input Parameter - %s	|When data provided as input is invalid. (eg. Invalid Input Parameter - Gallery - Finger) 402	|Missing Input Parameter - %s	|When data required as input is missing. (eg. Missing Input Parameter - Probe - Finger) 403	|Quality check of Biometric data failed	|When data provided is valid but quality check cannot be performed 404	|Biometrics not found in CBEFF	|When there is no data found in the input CBEFF 405	|Matching of Biometric data failed	|When data provided is valid, but matching cannot be performed